-4D sequences will be saved in the native file to be delivered and also as video files (see Section "File formats"), published as part of a design package or used to validate constructability during Gate Reviews.
+4D sequences shall be saved in native files for being delivered and also as video files (see Section "File formats"), published as part of a design package or used to validate constructability during Gate Reviews.

 Depending on the required accuracy, it may be needed to complete the BIM models with auxiliary objects, such as formworks, falseworks, temporary structures, building / tunnels bracings for instance.
-Those auxiliary objects will be modelled in independent models and unless they have any recurrence or direct effect over the operation, those models lifecycle will finish with the Project Information Model (PIM) and therefore will not exist in the Asset Information model (AIM).
+Those auxiliary objects will be modelled in independent models and unless they have any recurrence or direct effect over the operation, those model's lifecycle will finish with the Project Information Model (PIM) and therefore will not exist in the Asset Information model (AIM).

-Figure 66: Example of 4D sequencing
+Figure 67: Example of 4D sequencing

-Commercial scheduling software like Microsoft Project or Primavera (their planning will also a deliverable in Open Format, see "File Formats" Section) can be used for the planning, and with an independent aggregated model for this purpose a scheduling will be carried out.
-It is worthy to mention that if there are no auxiliary objects, the same aggregated model can be used for the 4D scheduling.
-The Supplier could even use non-BIM software for the 4D preparation if considered appropriate, in order to reach better appearance quality, but for the ease of the production it is recommended to use traditional BIM Management software as Navisworks, Navigator, Solibri, Synchro or similar.
-Some recommended non-traditional BIM software with a potential capability for high-standard 4D are 3D Studio Max, Rhinoceros, Unity, Unreal Engine, Lumion, Lumen RT or any similar products.
+Commercial scheduling software like Microsoft Project or Primavera (their planning will also a deliverable in Open Format, see "File Formats" Section) can be used for the planning.
+An aggregated model will be produced particularly for 4D activities based on reliable or federated information.

+In the case the auxiliary objects are not required; the same federated model produced for BIM Design Review sessions can be used for the 4D sequencing.
+Even though the Supplier could use non-BIM software for the 4D preparation for better appearance outcomes, from this document it is recommended the utilisation of conventional BIM software, as Navisworks, Navigator, Solibri, Synchro or similar.

+Non-ordinary BIM software with a potential capability for high-standard 4D are 3D Studio Max, Rhinoceros, Unity, Unreal Engine, Lumion, Lumen RT or any similar products.